curtiszimmerman/nfect/README.md

 ====

 NFECT is a Node.js module for simple file output to the client.
-It uses JavaScript to specify a "descriptor" to indicate loading, execution, and code-inclusion details for external file and source code dependencies.
+It uses JavaScript method chaining to indicate loading, execution, and code-inclusion details for external file and source code dependencies.
 The vision is to provide a mechanism for front-end developers to easily incorporate many dependencies (such as common header and footer HTML files, CSS files, and client-side JavaScript files) without needing to learn and